gmihaylov/netsuite-chatgpt-chat/README.md

   - User Event is deployed on Sales Order record and chat popup will show on scriptContext.UserEventType.VIEW
 - NetSuiteChatGPTChat_SL Suitelet Script
   - Acts like service to connect to OpenAI API
+  - Message requests are sent to NetSuiteChatGPTChat_SL > OpenAI by chat.html
-  - Responses from OpenAI -> NetSuiteChatGPTChat_SL are fetched and rendered in the chat popup by chat.html
+  - Messages responses are received from NetSuiteChatGPTChat_SL < OpenAI and rendered in the chat popup by chat.html
   - Preserves previous conversation/context in JSON file

 ## How to switch between ChatGPT 3.5 / ChatGPT 4?